Portrait image

 Hi! 👋

-I'm Alexander Wan, an undergraduate at UC Berkeley majoring in Computer Science.
+I'm Alexander Wan, an incoming Stanford PhD student.
 I'm broadly interested in machine learning and NLP, particularly in building better model evaluations.
 I'm currently doing research at Stanford CRFM.
 I formerly worked on LLM robustness & security at the Berkeley NLP group, and interned at the MSU Heterogeneous Learning and Reasoning lab.
+I did my undergrad at UC Berkeley where I majored in Computer Science.

 See my: LinkedIn / Github / Google Scholar / Twitter